 After announcing their pronouns on national television, London Parker has enough on their mind without worrying about the klutzy competitor stationed in front of them.
 They’re there to prove the trolls—including a fellow contestant and their dad—wrong, and falling in love was never part of the plan.

 As London and Dahlia get closer, reality starts to fall away.
 Goodbye, guilt about divorce, anxiety about uncertain futures, and stress from transphobia.
 Hello, hilarious shenanigans on set, wedding crashing, and spontaneous dips into the Pacific.
 But as the finale draws near, Dahlia and London’s steamy relationship starts to feel the heat both in and outside the kitchen—and they must figure out if they have the right ingredients for a happily ever after.

 Love & Other Disasters is my debut full-length novel, out from Forever Publishing on January 18, 2022!
-I can’t wait for you all to meet London and Dahlia.
+It is also a January main selection for Book of the Month.

 Love & Other Disasters is the first book in a three book series.
 While each book can stand alone, they all feature characters loosely connected to the Parker family of Nashville, Tennessee.
 Each book is queer and features a different gendered pairing.
 (HEAs guaranteed, always!)

 Here are some sneak previews of the next books in the series!